davidde/notes/git.md

   git merge feature_branch
   ```
   - If there are no new commits in master, the merge is fast-forwarded, meaning no new commit is generated.
   - If new commits are present in master, a merge commit will be generated, but no commit hashes will be changed.
+  - Master changes, `feature_branch` doesn't.

   **=>** This is what you should do when the feature is **finished**, and its ready to reintegrate with the master branch.